Behavioural Emergency Response Team2023-03-21T10:19:20+10:00

 Behavioural Emergency Response Team (BERT)

-The Metro North Health Behavioural Emergency Response Team (BERT) is available to assist people with disability and complex challenging behaviours and their carers to receive the support they need in the right place at the right time.
+The Metro North Health Behavioural Emergency Response Team (BERT) is available to assist people with intellectual and/or neurodevelopmental disabilities with complex challenging behaviours.
+We do this by working with the person and their carers to receive the support they need in the right place at the right time.

-People with a disability and complex challenging behaviours are prone to frequent representations to Emergency Departments, and lengthy hospital admissions, often without an acute medical cause, or where an acute medical issue has exacerbated due to lack of access to appropriate and timely healthcare.
+This vulnerable population are prone to frequent representations to Emergency Departments, and lengthy hospital admissions.
+This is often without an acute medical cause, or where an acute medical issue has been exacerbated due to lack of access to appropriate and timely healthcare.

-The BERT service has been implemented to support these people and their families/carers and is the first of its kind in Australia.
+The BERT service has been implemented to support people with intellectual and/or neurodevelopmental disabilities and their supports.
+BERT is the first of its kind in Australia.

 About BERT

-BERT is an interdisciplinary outreach and crisis response team, who works collaboratively with the person with a disability who has complex and challenging behaviour and their carers/ service providers to better manage their behaviours and primary health needs.
+BERT is an interdisciplinary outreach and crisis response team, who works collaboratively alongside the person who has an intellectual and/or neurodevelopmental disability with complex and challenging behaviour and their carers/service providers to better manage their behaviours and primary health needs.

 Metro North Health BERT Service operates as a single point of contact for communication, engagement, education, and coordination of client care for parents and carers, disability service care staff, local hospital clinicians (incl. emergency department and ward clinicians and NDIS leads), Queensland Ambulance Service officers, GPs, National Disability Insurance Agency (NDIA) and the Queensland Police Service.